yoratoni/celk/README.md

 ### Benchmarking of the algorithms / encoders (512 ghost executions)
 This table is updated with the latest version of the toolbox.

-Note that all the classical steps are not included since `v1.0.5`, because I simply reversed the address to its RIPEMD-160 hash.
+Note that all the normal generator steps are not included anymore, since `v1.0.5`, because I simply reversed the address to its RIPEMD-160 hash.
 Meaning that there's less steps to check if a private key is valid or not.

 | Algorithm / encoder | Execution time (ms) | Workload |